sfX-android/android_device_oneplus_hotdog/README.md

 # To temporarily boot it
 fastboot boot out/target/product/hotdog/recovery.img

-# Since 7T / Pro has a dedicated recovery parition, you can flash the recovery with
+# Since 7T / Pro has a dedicated recovery partition, you can flash the recovery with
 fastboot flash recovery recovery.img
 ```